We recognise that clients like to have a fixed price for legal services where possible – it makes budgeting so much easier.

 (a) you supply us reasonably promptly with all information, documentation and instructions we request from you and

-(b) other parties and their solicitors co-operate reasonably well and do not cause grotesque delays or a large amount of extra work that could not have been expected and
+(b) other parties and their lawyers co-operate reasonably well and do not cause grotesque delays or a large amount of extra work that could not have been expected and

 (c) any non-routine, significant complications or extra work we identify – either at the outset or during the course of our work – are billed for separately